Accidents and mouth injuries

 Some suggestions for treatment include minor tooth adjustments, the use of mouth splints or relaxation techniques

-For best protection, brush teeth for two minutes, twice a day (in the morning, and before bed) with adult strength or 6 years plus fluoride toothpaste.
+For best protection, brush teeth for two minutes, twice a day (in the morning, and before bed) with full strength fluoride toothpaste containing at least 1000 parts per million fluoride.

-For children over five years age and adults, use a pea-sized drop of toothpaste.
+For children over five years old and adults, use a pea-sized drop of fluoride toothpaste.

 Two rows of teeth